tadjh/chatjack/README.md

 ## Bugs

 - TODO Screen flickers on restart (missing render call?)
-- TODO If you stand before all cards drawn, you can quick draw the dealer
+- TODO If you stand before all cards drawn, you can quick draw the dealer, also breaks timer

 ## Development